FridaySalami/cookbook-chefstore/src/content/recipes/crispy-chicken-katsu-curry.md

 ## Why You'll Love This

-Crispy panko chicken.
-A smooth, golden curry sauce.
-Sliced and served with rice like it just came off the pass at your favourite Japanese joint—only this time, it’s your kitchen.
+It’s crispy, saucy, and comforting in all the best ways.
+The panko chicken brings the crunch, the curry sauce wraps it in warmth, and the rice holds it all steady underneath.
+Tastes like a Friday night favorite but made with your own hands, right in your own kitchen.

 ## Ingredients

 ### For the Chicken
-- 2 chicken breasts
+- 2 Chicken Breasts
-- Salt & pepper
+- Salt
+- Black Pepper
-- 2 tbsp plain flour
+- 2 Tablespoons Plain Flour
-- 1 egg, beaten
+- 1 Egg
 - 50g Centaur Panko Breadcrumbs
-- Oil for shallow frying
+- Oil, For Shallow Frying

 ### For the Curry Sauce
-- 2–3 tbsp Yutaka Japanese Style Katsu Curry Paste
+- 2 to 3 Tablespoons Yutaka Japanese Style Katsu Curry Paste
-- 250ml water (or chicken stock for richness)
+- 250ml Water or Chicken Stock

 ### To Serve
-- Steamed rice
+- Steamed Rice
-- Pickled veg or shredded cabbage (optional)
+- Pickled Vegetables or Shredded Cabbage (Optional)
-- Spring onions or sesame seeds for garnish
+- Spring Onions or Sesame Seeds, To Garnish

 ## Instructions

-### 1. Prepare the Chicken
+### 1. Prepare the chicken

-1. Flatten chicken breasts slightly with a rolling pin or under cling film.
-2. Season with salt and pepper.
+Place the chicken breasts between sheets of cling film and gently flatten with a rolling pin.
+Season both sides with salt and black pepper.
+Set up a breading station with three shallow bowls.
+Place the flour in one, the beaten egg in another, and the panko crumbs in the third.
-3. Dredge each piece in flour, then egg, then panko breadcrumbs until well coated.
+Dredge each piece of chicken in flour, then dip in egg, then coat in panko until fully covered.

-### 2. Cook the Chicken
+### 2. Fry the chicken

-1. Heat 1–2cm oil in a large pan over medium-high heat.
+Heat 1 to 2 centimeters of oil in a wide frying pan over medium heat.
+When the oil is hot enough to sizzle a breadcrumb, add the chicken.
-2. Fry the chicken for 3–4 minutes per side until golden and cooked through.
+Cook for 3 to 4 minutes per side until golden brown and cooked through.
-3. Drain on kitchen paper and rest before slicing.
+Transfer to kitchen paper to drain and rest before slicing.

-### 3. Make the Sauce
+### 3. Make the sauce

-1. In a small pan, mix katsu paste with water or stock.
+In a small saucepan, stir the curry paste into the water or stock.
-2. Bring to a simmer and stir until smooth and slightly thickened.
+Bring to a simmer and cook for a few minutes until the sauce thickens and becomes smooth.
+Stir occasionally to prevent sticking.

-### 4. Assemble
+### 4. Assemble the dish

-1. Slice chicken and serve over steamed rice.
-2. Spoon curry sauce over the top.
+Slice the rested chicken into strips.
+Serve over steamed rice, then pour the warm curry sauce generously over the top.
-3. Garnish with spring onions, sesame seeds, or shredded cabbage.
+Finish with spring onions, sesame seeds, or shredded cabbage for a fresh crunch.

 ## Tips

-- Swap chicken for tofu or sweet potato for a veggie version.
+- For a vegetarian version, swap the chicken for firm tofu or roasted sweet potato slices
-- Serve with Japanese pickles or a side salad for crunch.
+- Add Japanese pickles or a simple slaw on the side to balance the richness
-- Leftover sauce?
-Freeze it—it keeps beautifully.
+- Leftover curry sauce keeps well in the fridge or freezer for a speedy lunch

 ## Goes Great With

-- Steamed jasmine or sticky rice
+- Fluffy jasmine or sticky rice
-- Crunchy slaw with sesame dressing
-- A cold drink and a quiet Friday night
+- A cold beer or iced green tea
+- Weeknights that need a bit of gold and crunch

+---

+> **It’s comfort food with a crisp edge.
+Simple, golden, and just the right amount of messy.**